Song Joong-ki, Song Hye-kyo, Lee Min-ho Face Threat, Lotte Website Hacked

 However, with the mean-spirited ban by China on all things Hallyu, things are bound to take a downward plunge.

-Last year, The Global Times, the mouthpiece of China’s ruling Communist party, reported that “South Korea’s tourism industry has to run into a strong headwind as anti-South Korea sentiment grows”, warning that “no other country can fill the vacancy if Chinese visitors go away,” a report by FT stated.
+Last year, the Global Times, the mouthpiece of China’s ruling Communist party, reported that “South Korea’s tourism industry has to run into a strong headwind as anti-South Korea sentiment grows,” warning that “no other country can fill the vacancy if Chinese visitors go away,” a report by FT stated.

 Likewise, K-dramas like Descendants of the Sun garnered a huge fan following in China.

-According to the Inquisitr, the response was overwhelming that at one point the Chinese government discouraged its citizens from watching such entertainment.
+According to the Inquisitr, the response was so overwhelming that at one point the Chinese government discouraged its citizens from watching such entertainment.
 Despite the warning, the show went on to become a huge success in China.
 In fact, preparations were in full swing to make Descendants Of The Sun into a Chinese full-length movie.

 Huace Film & TV, one of the country’s biggest film production companies, bought the rights to reproduce it into a film.
 Now, it’s not certain if the movie will ever be re-made in Chinese.